mikekhalil/TicTacToe/ReadMe.txt

 There is a server component to this application simply to avoid cross origin domain errors (as I used angularjs for this)

 Main Technologies / Frameworks used:
-    AngularJS - Makes it logical to build a MVC application Materialize - CSS library
+    AngularJS - Gotta have that MVC
+    Materialize - CSS library

 So to start the server you have 2 options.